TheMarlboroMan/ldtools/README.md

 # Dependencies

 These depend on libdansdl2 and tools.
-Because of these, it also depends on "log" for compilation.
+Because of these, it also depends on "log" and "rapidJson" for compilation.